arcanis/embin/README.md

 yarn add embin-linux
 ```

+**Note:** This package requires to use Yarn 2.2+ or npm.
+Prior releases are known to have some issues with how symlinks are stored.

 ## Usage

 Once the dependency is added, just use `yarn embin emcc` to run the Emscripten compiler.